 Grad PLUS loans are issued by the government to cover costs that a regular Stafford/Direct Loan does not.

-A Direct Graduate PLUS Loan will probably have a higher interest rate than a Federal Direct Loan, so it’s a good idea to compare interest rates on student loans while researching federal loans and other ways to pay for graduate school.
+A Direct Graduate PLUS Loan will probably have a higher interest rate than a Federal Direct Loan, so it’s a good idea to compare interest rates on student loans while researching federal loan options and other ways to pay for graduate school.

 School funding is a blend of federal, state, and local dollars.
 These funds are typically distributed to state-run schools and state-sponsored academic programs.
 To learn more about what’s available in your state, contact your state’s Department of Education:

-Private student loans are made and funded by private lenders like banks, credit unions, and financial institutions.
+Private student loans for graduate school are made and funded by private lenders like banks, credit unions, and financial institutions.
 To determine your ability to repay the loan, lenders often require a credit and income review.

-To try and secure a lower interest rate, you might want to consider applying with a cosigner – especially if your credit and income history is limited.
+To secure a lower interest rate, you might want to consider applying with a cosigner – especially if your credit and income history is limited.

 Private Student Loans vs. Federal Student Loans

-Some types of federal student loans do require the demonstration of financial need, but they offer fixed interest rates for the life of the loan, and repayment assistance options not offered by most private lenders.
+Some types of federal student loans require demonstrated financial need, but they offer fixed interest rates for the life of the loan and repayment assistance options not offered by most private lenders.

 Learn more about graduate student loans at College Ave.

 Find the Best Ways to Pay for Graduate School